-Sweaters - Uniform navy blue sweaters (cardigan, vest, or pullover) with St. Vincent monograms are part of the uniform and are to be appropriately worn everyday by students in grades preschool-grade 6.
+Sweaters - Uniform navy-blue sweaters from Tommy Hilfiger with St. Vincent monogram are required and are to be appropriately worn everyday by students in grades preschool-grade 6.
 Students in grades 7 and 8 have the option of wearing their school sweater or sweatshirt each day.
 Sweaters are to be worn by all students on Mass days and on any other days designated as a full-dress uniform day.
 Only uniform sweaters may be worn during school time.
 Uniform sweaters must be purchased from the Dennis Uniform Store.